 The election of each representative must be held in the presence of an UIM Official.
 Candidates must be real drivers.

 To be eligible, they must have obtained the following minimum experience :

 Have competed in International races and be regularly racing.
-Candidates must be nominated by their National Authority, prior to the mid term meeting and selected by Cominoff.
+Candidates must be nominated by their National Authority, prior to the mid term meeting and selected by relevant commission.

-Driver's Representatives are elected for a 1 year term, beginning January and ending the following December.
-They should be available to attend Cominoff meetings at least annually to report and advise on the consensus recommendations and requests from the drivers'.
-Otherwise a full written report must be forwarded to the UIM Cominoff 30 days prior to the General Assembly.
+Driver's Representatives are elected for a 2 years term, beginning January and ending the next calendar year December.
+They should be available to attend relevant commission/Working Group meetings at least annually to report and advise on the consensus recommendations and requests from the drivers.

+Otherwise a full written report must be forwarded to the relevant UIM commission minimum of 30 days prior to the General Assembly.

-120.09 - MODEL APPLICATION FORM FOR A LICENCE
+109.09 - MODEL APPLICATION FORM FOR A LICENCE